 - Problem: Food pantries* nationwide desperately need fresh food

-- Problem: Wasted excess garden produce is bad for the environment.
+- Problem: Wasted surplus garden produce is bad for the environment.

-- The Solution: AmpleHarvest.org enables millions of growers nationwide to donate excess garden produce to a local food pantry.
+- The Solution: AmpleHarvest.org enables millions of growers nationwide to donate surplus garden produce to a local food pantry.

 Spend a few hours just once and help eliminate hunger and malnutrition in your community while improving the environment.
 It’s as simple as A B C:

 - Ask a food pantry in your community sign up at AmpleHarvest.org.
 It’s free!

 - Bring AmpleHarvest.org to the growers in your community.

 - Contact your friends nationwide and tell them what you did – and ask them to do it too.